The best virtual Fourth of July events, from firework shows to a Declaration of Independence reading

 [11 ways the pandemic will change travel]

-Cheer for competitors in Nathan’s Famous Hot Dog-Eating Contest
+Cheer for competitors in the annual hot-dog-eating contest

 God bless America?
 More like God bless ESPN.
-On Saturday at noon Eastern time, ESPN is airing the 17th annual Nathan’s Famous Hot Dog-Eating Contest live.
+On Saturday at noon Eastern, ESPN is airing the 17th annual Nathan’s Famous Hot Dog-Eating Contest live.

 Instead of taking place in Coney Island, the pandemic version of the contest will go down in an undisclosed location.

-ESPN commentator Mike Golic Jr. will give a play-by-play of the eating competition for the folks watching at home, and the folks watching at home only.
+ESPN commentator Mike Golic Jr. will give a play-by-play of the eating competition for the folks watching at home, and only the folks watching at home.
 This year, there will be no crowd because of coronavirus precautions.

 Will Joey “Jaws” Chestnut eat his way to a record 13th title?
 Only time will tell.